Periodontal Treatments: Non-Surgical vs Surgical

 Non-Surgical

 Here at Summit Family Dentistry, our hygienists are on the front lines of treating the “periodontal disease battle.”
 After diagnosing the presence of periodontal disease, scaling and root planning is usually the first step in treating the disease.
 You may ask, “What is scaling and root planing?”
-Chances are you have heard it referred to as a “deep cleaning.” periodontal treatment
+Chances are you have heard it referred to as a “deep cleaning.”

 • Scaling and root planing is a non-surgical procedure involving the removal of hardened plaque deposits and bacteria below the gum tissue that cannot be accessed through normal brushing and flossing.